These kits bring science to life for kids through hands-on projects that touch on a variety of disciplines.

 Scientific Explorer Beeology Science Kit: (Ages 6 and up) Help kids better understand bees and their importance in ecosystems with the activities included in this kit.

-Back to the Roots Water Garden and Fish Aquaponic Ecosystem: (Age 7 and up) A micro-ecosystem in action: the plants in this aquaponic water garden grow using fish waste as nutrients and at the same time, keep the water clean for the fish.
+Back to the Roots Water Garden and Fish Aquaponic Ecosystem: (Age 7 and up) This kit is a micro-ecosystem in action.
+The plants in this aquaponic water garden grow using fish waste as nutrients and at the same time, keep the water clean for the fish.

 National Geographic Mega Gemstone Dig Kit: (Ages 8 and up) This kit simulates what it’s like to mine for gemstones.
-Kids can dig for the fifteen hidden gemstones including pyrite, amethyst, tiger’s eye, fluorite, quartz, obsidian, and aventurine.
+Kids can dig for the fifteen hidden gemstones including pyrite, amethyst, tiger’s eye, fluorite, and quartz.

-Animal Science Kit for Kids: (Ages 8 and up) This kit includes 10 activities such as dissecting an owl pellet, identifying animal bones, assembling real animal skeletons, conducting an experiment to turn hard bone into rubbery bones, and more.
+Animal Science Kit for Kids: (Ages 8 and up) Kids will learn about animals with the ten activities in this kit.
+For example, kids can dissect an owl pellet, identify animal bones, conduct an experiment to turn hard bone into rubbery bones, and more.

 4M Weather Science Kit: (Ages 8-15) This kit includes a variety of activities to help kids understand how our weather works.
-Activities include: experimenting with static electricity to better understand lightning, building a desktop water cycle model, making clouds, watching air currents and studying the greenhouse effect and acid rain.
+Examples of activities include: building a desktop water cycle model, making clouds, watching air currents and studying the greenhouse effect and acid rain.

 Build-your-own robot kits for kids

-Kids love robots and what better way to learn about engineering and other aspects of STEM than by building their own robot.
+What better way to learn about engineering and other aspects of STEM than to build your own robot?

 Giggleway DIT Electric Motor Robot Kits: (ages 8 and up) This kit lets kids build three of their own robots: an electric balance car, a doodling robot, and a reptile robot.